Ajn0r/matilda-illustration/README.md

 #### Returning visitor Fulfilment

-- On the about page the user can find information how to order and what is required, following the link provided under the information, the user can fill in the form on the contact page.
+- On the about page the user can find information how to order and what is required to do so, following the link provided under the information, the user can fill in the form on the contact page.
 - On the about page the visitor can find the heading stating "My latest works" and can from the paragraph read that the latest paintings can be viewed on the artist instagram page.

 ## UX 5 Planes